Online Medical Assistant Programs: Comparing Schools in Michigan

 You may still have questions about online medical assistant programs in Michigan, and that’s okay.
 It is normal to want to know as much as possible about the opportunities available to you before selecting an online medical assistant program that best suits your needs.
 That’s why we’ve collected and answered some of the most frequently asked questions regarding medical assistant programs offered online in Michigan.

 Most Michigan-based online medical assistant programs have few, if any, prerequisites.
 While the majority of programs, including the one at Grand Rapids Community College, require applicants to be 18 or older at the start of the program, no prior healthcare experience is necessary.
+For that reason, becoming a medical assistant is a great option for individuals interested in entering the healthcare industry.

 How can I network during my program, and does it matter?